-These fresh Cod Asparagus and Fennel Packets scream spring and summer!
+These fresh Cod Asparagus and Fennel Packets scream spring and are truly great anytime of the year.
 They’re laced with lemon, topped with aromatic thyme and dill, and spiked with dry vermouth.
-Great flavors in petite packages that are also gluten-free and on the dinner table in 45 minutes, start to finish.
+Great flavors wrapped in packages that are also gluten-free and on the table in 45 minutes.

-With the toppings, the fresh, aromatic combination of anise-flavored fennel, thyme, dill, and lemon works perfectly with a little schmear of pesto and splash of dry vermouth.
-You can either grab a jar of your favorite store-bought pesto, or make your own.
-Check out our Cilantro Pistachio Pesto for inspiration.
+With the toppings, the fresh aromatic combination of anise-flavored fennel, thyme, dill, and lemon work perfectly with a little schmear of pesto and splash of dry vermouth.

 A Happy Packet

-When done assembling, the key takeaway when folding up your packets of awesomeness is they need to be completely sealed.
+Once done assembling, the key takeaway when folding up your packets is they need to be completely sealed.
 No leaks.
 The fish and veggies need to steam in their juices to cook properly.
 If you’ve found parchment paper to behave like a petulant child and not cooperate when folding, aluminum foil is ok to use in this recipe.
-You don’t want to use foil with a bunch of highly acidic ingredients.
+TIP: You don’t want to use foil with a bunch of highly acidic ingredients.
 The foil can react and leave a metallic taste behind.

 - 2 tablespoons olive oil

-- 1 medium fennel bulb , cored and thinly sliced
+- 1 fennel bulb , cored and thinly sliced

 - 6 lemon slices